 - Be able to quickly acquire a variety of statistics on hospitals and clinics, including how often certain procedures have been performed there, comparisons between them and other institutions, and how to lodge complaints against them

 All health plans must offer you a wide enough range of coverage options so that you don't have to wait for any services you need.
 Women must have a choice of gynecological and obstetrical professionals, and anyone who needs the services of a specialist must be able to get them.
 If plans do not fulfill these basic provisions, you have the right to seek care outside of the plan at no additional cost.

 Furthermore, if you have a chronic or disabling condition and your health plan terminates your provider's contract, you may be able to continuing seeing your provider for up to 90 days, unless the termination is for a cause.
 If you are in the second or third trimester of pregnancy, you may continue seeing your OB/GYN until the end of your postpartum care.

 The Right to Emergency Services

 Health plans should tell you where emergency services near you are located, and what you will be expected to pay when you use them.
+Keep in mind that health plans may have higher copays using the emergency room regardless of the reason.
 You should not be penalized if the nearest facilities available to you during an emergency are not in your network.
 And people who work in emergency departments should get in touch with your health plan as soon as possible.